 VictoriaMetrics: Often used as a consolidated metrics backend in large observability platforms.

-Prometheus: Often acts as the primary scrape/rule engine with external long-term storage integration.
+Prometheus: Often acts as the primary collection and rule engine with external long-term storage integration.

 Practical interpretation for system design workloads: